AlexAlvarez02/Capstone_Billboard-s_Top_100_Predictor/README.md

 	- "billboard": Python module for Billboard's API (https://pypi.org/project/billboard.py/)

 	- Spotify, the company itself.
 For keeping a database of such in-depth details of every track in their library.
 And for exposing their API for the world to use.

+	- Farooq Ansari - https://www.kaggle.com/theoverman.
+For providing the README, License and datasets.

 Attributes: